Crawl Depth in SEO: What is It & How to Improve It?

 • These bots visit newly created web pages, gathering and storing various types of information, including text, images, videos, and documents.

-• Additionally, they record any hyperlinks found on these pages, which may lead to further exploration of linked content either immediately or at a later time.
+• Additionally, they record any hyperlinks found on these pages, which may lead to further exploration of linked content either immediately or later.

 • The indexing process begins with the crawlers visiting web pages and storing them for future reference.

-• When internal hyperlinks within these pages are encountered, they serve as signals to the crawlers that there is additional content to be indexed.
+• When internal hyperlinks within these pages are encountered, they signal to the crawlers that additional content needs to be indexed.

 • Therefore, linking to a new page from existing pages on the website facilitates its eventual indexing by Google’s crawler.